LimePoint/opschain/docs/getting_started/developer.md

 end
 ```

-Because all of the file resources can be created the same way, the `create` action can be moved from the `temp_file` resource to the `file` resource type - this allows it to be reused.
+If we assume all file resources can be created the same way, the `create` action can be moved from the `temp_file` resource to the `file` resource type - this allows it to be reused.
 Replace the contents of the sample `actions.rb` with the following to demonstrate this:

 ```ruby
 Bundler.require